 The Framework Laptop and its power adapter are compact and easy to carry around.

-The Framework Laptop has a good contrast ratio.
+The display has a good contrast ratio.
 However, it's still relatively low compared to other display technologies like VA and OLED.
 It isn't the best for dark room viewing as blacks look gray.

-The Framework Laptop has decent reflection handling.
+The display's reflection handling is decent.
 Its glossy finish struggles mainly with direct reflections, like a lamp or open window during the day.
 You can still see these reflections even when viewing bright-color content with the display at max brightness.
 However, unlike matte finishes, it keeps the bright reflections localized, so you don't get a hazy glow in other areas of the screen.

-The Framework Laptop has decent black uniformity.
+The display's black uniformity is satisfactory.
 It looks a little patchy as there's backlight bleed along the top and bottom edges of the screen.

-The Framework Laptop has a decent horizontal viewing angle.
+The display's horizontal viewing angle is decent.
 The image remains accurate until you reach a moderately steep angle to the left or right, meaning you can share color-critical work with someone else as long as the other person isn't too far off to the side.

-The Framework Laptop has a decent vertical viewing angle.
+The vertical viewing angle is decent.
 Like the horizontal viewing angle, the image remains accurate until you reach a moderately steep angle, which is great in tight places that force you to view the screen from above or below, like a bus or airplane.

 The Framework Laptop's out-of-the-box color accuracy is great.
 Most color and white balance inaccuracies are minor and hard to spot with the naked eye.
 The color temperature is a little warmer than the standard 6500K target, resulting in a slight, almost imperceptible, reddish tint.
 The gamma sticks close to 2.2 instead of following the sRGB curve, making dark scenes too dark and bright scenes too bright.

-The Framework Laptop has an excellent color gamut.
+The display's color gamut is excellent.
 It covers the entire sRGB color space used in most content.
-It has great Adobe RGB and DCI P3 coverage; however, it isn't enough to make it suitable for creators working in those color spaces.
+It has great Adobe RGB and DCI P3 coverage; however, it isn't enough for creators working in those color spaces.
 If you need a laptop with full Adobe RGB or DCI P3 coverage, check out the Dell XPS 13 Plus (2022).

 The Framework Laptop's backlight is entirely flicker-free, which helps reduce eye strain for people sensitive to flickering.